Glossary

 How does Digital Rights Management work?

 Through DRM software, a digital barrier is formed between the asset and the person trying to access it.
 The use of this asset can be restricted in several ways.
 For example, users can be prevented from editing, sharing or taking screenshots of the asset.
-But also locking documents to certain IP addresses or locations and watermarking files are features DRM.
+But locking documents to certain IP addresses or locations and watermarking files are also features DRM.

 • Avoid editing and saving

-• Prevent forwarding and sharing
+• Preventing forwarding and sharing

 • Prevent printing (or limit the number of prints available)